sindhu4399/Agri-Predict/SETUP_GUIDE.md

-# HarvestIQ - Setup & Build Guide
+# AgriPredict - Setup & Build Guide

 ## Project Overview
 This is **HarvestIQ**, a premium farm intelligence platform with a React frontend and Flask backend that uses machine learning to predict crop yields and provide agricultural advice.